AyamChauhan/A02/README.md

 This tutorial provides guide on how to set up Github

----

-### Step 1: Install the  Software
+Step 1: Install the  Software
 download these tools:
 Git
 VS Code

 Step 2: Set Up Git Globally
-Open your terminal (Mac) or Command Prompt/Git Bash (Windows) and configure your identity:
+Open your terminal if you have mac or Command Prompt/Git Bash for a windows and configure your identity:
 ```bash
 git config --global user.name "Your Name"
 git config --global user.email "your-email@example.com"
 ```

-### Step 3: Open Your Project in VS Code
+step 3: Open Your Project in VScode
-1. Open VS Code
+1. Open Vscode
-2. Select **File > Open Folder** and choose the directory where you want to keep your project.
+2. Select File > Open Folder and choose the directory where you want to keep your project.
-3. Open the built-in terminal in VS Code by selecting **Terminal > New Terminal**.
+3. Open the built-in terminal in Vscode by selecting Terminal > New Terminal

-### Step 4: Clone Your GitHub Repository
+Step 4: Clone Your GitHub Repository
 1. Copy your repository URL from GitHub
 2. Run the command in VScode terminal:
    ```bash